DanushH/Pet-Food-App---UoM-Project/README.md

+# Pet Food Store - Frontend Web App

+* This project is developed as an assessement submission for the course of [Web Development - 1](https://open.uom.lk/fullstack-developer.html) by University of Moratuwa.

-The web site is designed for a Pet Food Shop.
+* The web site is designed for a Pet Food Shop.
 It allows users to browse different pet products, each displayed in a card format.
 Users can add products to a shopping cart, which appears as a modal pop-up.
 The shopping cart modal dynamically updates with the product's name and price, and displays a total price for all items added.
 The footer provides links to external social media pages of the shop.

-This design is responsive, clean, and uses Bootstrap to manage the layout and modal functionality for ease of use and aesthetics.
+## Functionality

-## index page
+### index page

 * The header displays the title of the page, "Pet Food Shop," with an animation.
 * The main content features product cards for different pet products.